LOL (Laughing Out Loud): Critical response

 A cultural critic writing for The Independent noted that the film portrayed British culture in the way it is stereotypically imagined by many French, showing a small town outside London where it "never stops raining.
 The streets are populated by middle-aged women in dowdy floral dresses carrying garish umbrellas.
 For dinner, the French teenagers are served white bread, marmalade and pasta – on the same plate."
 In France the film was well received as depicting a generation of youngsters, much as other films in the 1980s and 1990s had.

 Remake

-An American remake released on 4 May 2012 starring Miley Cyrus, Demi Moore, Ashley Greene, Adam Sevani, and Douglas Booth was a critical and commercial failure.
+An American remake released on 4 May 2012 starring Miley Cyrus, Demi Moore, Ashley Greene, Adam Sevani, and Douglas Booth.